kelvingakuo/fycharts/README.md

 ## A RECIPE ON STERIODS  <a id= "turbo"></a>

-Take advantage of multithreading, you may write your code as follows:
+To fully take advantage of multithreading, you may write your code as follows:

 ```python
 myCrawler.py